 If you're adept in math or statistics, you might be interested in a career as a biostatistician.
 As a biostatistician, you'll collect, analyze, and interpret data related to biology, medicine, or similar topics.

 Typical work settings for a biostatistician include medical research companies, universities, or hospitals.
-Usually, this job requires a master's degree in biology, math, or statistics.
-The average annual pay for a biostatistician is estimated at $102,905 per year [1].
+This job usually requires a master's degree in biology, math, or statistics.

 An environmental health scientist studies the air, land, and water for possible public health risks.
 In addition, these scientists help develop solutions to environmental problems.
 Some job duties you may have include collecting samples from the air, water, or soil, analyzing data, and preparing presentations for employers or the public.

-To get a job as an environmental health scientist, you'll need at least a bachelor's degree in environmental science, biology, geology, chemistry, or a related field.
-The average annual pay for an environmental scientist is estimated at $76,144 [2].
+To get a job as an environmental health scientist, you'll need a bachelor's degree in environmental science, biology, geology, chemistry, or a related field.

 Epidemiologists protect public health by studying disease causes and patterns within specific populations, allowing them to make predictions about diseases and recommendations involving health policies.
 As an epidemiologist, you might work for a government agency or in a university laboratory.